 - Hold the student accountable for meeting incremental deadlines

 - Keep a log documenting the progress of the independent study

 - Give the student quarter grades and comments

 The student who is doing an independent study is expected to:

 - Meet with the sponsor on a regular basis

 - Meet incremental deadlines as outlined in the proposal

 - Understand that her independent study project is another class and be prepared to put in the necessary time and effort

-Quarter grades will be determined by the teacher/sponsor, who will assess student progress: how well deadlines are being met, the quality of the work, etc. The teacher/sponsor will write comments as well as give quarter grades.
+Quarter grades will be determined by the teacher/sponsor, who will assess student progress: how well deadlines are being met, the quality of the work, etc.

 No courses to display